jkandah/Decentralized-Application-Business-Model/README.md

 ### How do I start developing a DApp business plan?

 Developing a DApp has the following steps:

-Create a whitepaper: The paper can outline the intentions of the project, coin distribution plans, consensus mechanisms, plans for managing developer bounties and technical detail.
+1. Create a whitepaper: The paper can outline:
+  1. Intentions of the project
+  2. Coin distribution plans
+  3. Consensus mechanisms
+  4. Non-profit management control plan
+  5. Plans for managing developer bounties
+  6. Technical description of the project
-Gain Community Engagement: Release the plan to the community and revising based on feedback.
+2. Gain Community Engagement: Release the plan to the community and revising based on feedback.
-Kickstarter (Crowsale): Sell the initial tokens based on the plan in the whitepaper.
+3. Kickstarter (Crowsale): Sell the initial tokens based on the plan in the whitepaper.
 Setting a date where anyone can contribute to the project.
 At this time establishing a non-profit would be suggested.
-Begin Executing Plan: The non-profit will plan development
+4. Begin Executing Plan: The non-profit will plan development

 ### Frequently Asked Questions: